theprogrammingguy/theprogrammingguy.github.io/source/_posts/2015-03-05-unavoidable-mistakes.markdown

 That drives you crazy.
 You spend plenty of time just to find you've done a really stupid mistake.

 Does it sound familiar to you?
-Frankly, I made such mistake today.
+I made one of these just today.

 These mistakes have an important property, which makes them different from the first type.